Dimer-projection contact and the clock shift of a unitary Fermi gas

+which is proportional to $C^{1/2}$.
+Similar scaling was found for PE dimer coupling in Ref.~\cite{Brantut:2021}.
+Equations~\eqref{eq:Id} and \eqref{eq:RabiDI} constitute new contact relations that link rf dimer projection to the wide range of other experimental observables discussed for instance in Refs.~\cite{Tan:2008a,Tan:2008b,Tan:2008c,Braaten:2008ez,Zhang:2009kq,Braaten:2012gh,Werner:2012um}.

 {\em Observed spectrum.} We prepare a spin-balanced mixture of $^{40}$K in equilibrium with typical $N = 3 \times 10^4$, $E_F/h = 15$\,kHz, and $\tau_F = 11\,\mu$s.
 The internal states {$\ket{1}$, $\ket{2}$, and $\ket{3}$} correspond to the three lowest hyperfine-Zeeman states of the ground-state manifold.
-Unless otherwise specified, the magnetic field is set to $B = 202.14(1)$\,G, such that $\ket{1}$ and $\ket{2}$ are at unitarity: $|a_{12}|^{-1} \ll k_F$. $\Gamma$ is measured by the transferred fraction $\alpha$ as $\Gamma = \alpha (N_2+N_3) /t_{\mathrm{rf}}$, and populations $N_\sigma$ are measured by state-selective time-of-flight imaging.
-We calibrate and correct for the systematic departure from linear response \cite{SM} and finite loss due to $p$-wave interactions in the $13$ channel.
+Unless otherwise specified, the magnetic field is set to $B = 202.14(1)$\,G, such that $\ket{1}$ and $\ket{2}$ are at unitarity: $|a_{12}|^{-1} \ll k_F$.
+Populations $N_\sigma$ are measured by state-selective time-of-flight imaging.
 Figure~\ref{fig:spectrum}(a) depicts a typical rf transfer spectrum, including both the HFT and the dimer feature.
+We suppress signal contamination from the single-particle residue in HFT by using both long probe-pulse times ($t_\mathrm{rf} \sim 1\,$ms) and a Blackman pulse envelope.